Annals of Rome: Gameplay

-Background

-Personal Software Services was founded in Coventry, England, by Gary Mays and Richard Cockayne in November 1981.
-The company was known for creating games that revolved around historic battles and conflicts, such as Theatre Europe, Bismarck and Falklands '82.
-The company had a partnership with French video game developer ERE Informatique, and published localised versions of their products in the United Kingdom.
-The Strategic Wargames series was conceptualised by software designer Alan Steel in 1984.
-During development of these titles, Steel would often research the topic of the upcoming game and pass on the findings to other associates in Coventry and London.
-Some games of the series were met with controversy upon release, such as Theatre Europe.
-In 1983, the company received recognition for being "one of the top software houses" in the United Kingdom, and was a finalist for BBC Radio 4's New Business Enterprise Award for that year.

-In 1986, Cockayne took a decision to alter their products for release on 16-bit consoles, as he found that smaller 8-bit consoles, such as the ZX Spectrum, lacked the processing power for larger strategy games.
-The decision was falsely interpreted as "pulling out" from the Spectrum market by video game journalist Phillipa Irving.
-Following years of successful sales throughout the mid-1980s, Personal Software Services experienced financial difficulties, with Cockayne admitting in a retrospective interview that "he took his eye off the ball".
-The company was acquired by Mirrorsoft in February 1987, and was later dispossessed by the company due to strains of debt.

 Reception

 Despite poor graphics and interface even for 1986, Annals of Rome received an 85% rating from Crash magazine in 1987.
 In November 1986, Popular Computing Weekly called the game a "perfect choice if you take your strategy games seriously".
 Because of such popularity, the game received conversion to all computer platforms in its day.
 Originally, Personal Software Services released the game for C-64, Spectrum, Amstrad CPC and Atari ST (platforms until September 1987) followed by versions for PC and Amiga.
 Today, the game has been considered a forgotten classic.

 Computer Gaming World gave the game a positive review, noting innovative mechanics such as the variable turn length.
 The review noted that the game felt unfinished and unpolished, citing the lack of victory conditions and poor save mechanism.
 In 1990 the magazine gave the game three-plus out of five stars, stating that despite the poor graphics and seemingly incomplete nature, "it succeeds on many levels", especially the superior 16-bit versions.
 In 1993 the magazine gave the game two-plus stars.
 Orson Scott Card wrote in Compute! that Annals of Rome's programmers did an excellent job of recreating Roman history, but that sales would suffer because it "looks like it was programmed in the Bronze Age".